Scott Mayfield: Professional

 Mayfield joined the Sound Tigers to conclude their 2012–13 season.
 He played in six games and accumulates no points and two penalty minutes.
-Following this, he attended the Islanders 2013 training camp before being loaned back to the Sound Tigers.
-On April 6, 2014, Mayfield made his NHL debut with the Islanders in a 4–0 loss against the Columbus Blue Jackets.
+Following this, he attended the Islanders' 2013 training camp before being loaned back to the Sound Tigers.
+On April 6, 2014, Mayfield made his NHL debut with the Islanders in a 4–0 loss to the Columbus Blue Jackets.
 While wearing jersey number 42, Mayfield played 17:04 minutes of ice time and recorded two shots and four hits.
 The following game, Mayfield was one of 10 Islanders rookies to be part of the lineup.
 He remained with the Islanders until the conclusion of the season when he was one of six skaters returned to the Sound Tigers.

 After making his NHL debut the previous season, Mayfield spent his second full professional campaign with the Sound Tigers.
 He tallied 14 points through 69 games before joining the Islanders for their postseason run.
 Upon joining the Islanders, Mayfield was entered into the lineup for Game 6 against the Washington Capitals.
 In his first postseason game of the season, Mayfield played 10:30 minutes of ice time which increased in Game 7 to 14:20.
-Once the Islanders were eliminated from the playoffs, Mayfield began his offseason training which included boxing and Mixed martial arts training.
+Once the Islanders were eliminated from the playoffs, Mayfield began his off-season training which included boxing and mixed martial arts training.
 He specifically focused on improving his quick first step and agility.

-Despite his offseason training, Mayfield was returned to the Sound Tigers to begin his third full professional campaign.
-By January, as injuries plagued the Islanders lineup, Mayfield earned his first NHL recall of the season.
+Despite his off-season training, Mayfield was returned to the Sound Tigers to begin his third full professional campaign.
+By January 2016, as injuries plagued the Islanders lineup, Mayfield earned his first NHL recall of the season.
 At the time of the recall, he had tallied three goals and two assists through 35 games.
-On April 9, 2016, Mayfield scored his first NHL goal in a 4–3 overtime loss against the Buffalo Sabres to help the Islanders qualify for the 2016 Stanley Cup playoffs.
+On April 9, Mayfield scored his first NHL goal in a 4–3 overtime loss against the Buffalo Sabres to help the Islanders qualify for the 2016 Stanley Cup playoffs.

 Mayfield received his first recall of the 2016–17 season on November 14, 2016, after an injury to defenseman Dennis Seidenberg.

-After appearing in a career-high 29 regular-season games with the Islanders, tallying 10 points, and leading the team in penalty minutes, Mayfield signed a five-year, $7.25-million contract extension with the team.
+After appearing in a career-high 29 regular season games with the Islanders, tallying 10 points, and leading the team in penalty minutes, Mayfield signed a five-year, $7.25-million contract extension with the team on January 4, 2018.
 Following the signing, Mayfield accumulated two more points before suffering a lower-body injury during a 5–4 overtime loss to the Nashville Predators on February 6.
 It was later announced that he was expected to miss four weeks to recover.

+On July 1, 2023, Mayfield signed a seven-year, $24.5 million contract extension with the Islanders.
+During the 2023–24 season Mayfield recorded five assists in 41 games before suffering a season-ending injury on February 22, 2024.